 Popcorning seems the newest fad that has hit the internet.
 But it has genuine effects in the real world for bystanders and other innocent people who got pranked.
 Popcorning begins by taking an unexploded airbag from a motor vehicle.

 Next, it gets exploded under an unsuspecting victim who sits on the bag, setting it off.
-But the damages and spine injuries from this practice, make it much more than just a typical college type shenanigan.
+But the damages and spine injuries from this practice make it much more than just typical college-type shenanigans.

 Intended to be just a lighthearted joke, it has led to severe injuries to individuals and property damage.
 Watch some effects of the practice below.

-What starts as what you think will be a single small explosion, easily escalates to an explosive, jarring injury.
+What starts as what you think will be a single small explosion quickly escalates to an explosive, jarring injury.
 Watch below at 1:16 to see the effects of one on an individual.

-One of the reasons that such pranks cause so much damage is because pranksters don't believe grave dangers exist.
+One reason why such pranks cause so much damage is that pranksters don’t believe grave dangers exist.
 Also, since the victim does not know of the prank, they do not correctly brace themselves.
 In one case reported in the U.K. Daily Mail, a teenager that took part in popcorning was severely injured.
 The 19-year-old suffered spinal damage, as described by one of his friends: